- Alexandria Ocasio-Cortez accomplishments

 In February 2019, Ocasio-Cortez and Massachusetts senator Ed Markey proposed the Green New Deal legislation to address climate and economic inequality in America.
 The proposal aimed to stop using fossil fuels and infrastructure investment to achieve zero-emission of greenhouse gas.

 The resolution aims to meet 100% power demands in the USA by utilizing renewable and environment-friendly sources by 2030.
-Apart from ecological benefits, the Deal will create millions of jobs, healthy food, and clean water.
+The Deal will create millions of jobs, healthy food, and clean water, apart from ecological benefits.

 Climate change protest

 In Nov 2018, on the first day of her congressional briefing, Alexandria joined a climate change protest outside the Nancy Pelosi office.
 Marching with The Environmental group Sunrise, Ocasio told The intercept something new had to get tested to bring the actual change.”
 The way things are done has not got results.
 We have to try new methods,” said AOC.